CoyoteProd/Jumping-PEAP/README.md

  - Execute ./install.sh

-Now when you power On your drone it's in normal mode, it's work the same from stock with Parrot Application.
+Now when you power On your drone is in normal mode, it's work the same from stock firmware with Parrot Application.
 But when you press one time on the power button, the drone will begin the connection to your network.
 And you can use your favorite applications to pilot your drone and virtually rolling where your network coverage go...